 You can also use our free online benefit calculators to check your entitlement to welfare benefits.

 This affects people of working age who are under-occupying and claiming Housing Benefit or the housing costs in Universal Credit .
 If you are considered to be under-occupying you will have a reduction in benefits of 14% for one bed under occupancy or 25% for two bed or more.
 See if you are affected by using the Bedroom Calculator.

 The Government has limited the amount of welfare benefits people can receive.
-This is £500 per week for a family or single person with a child and £350 for a single person.
+This is £23,000 per annum inside Greater London and £20,000 per annum outside London.
 Read more to see if you are affected by the benefit cap.